unixwzrd/unixwzrd.github.io/html/_posts/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 ## The First Output Is an Inventory, Not a Summary

 The raw material did not arrive in one neat format.
-Current sessions lived in an application database, older sessions existed as line-oriented exports, and documents appeared in several review-oriented locations.
-Some records contained real dialogue between a user and an assistant.
-Others were tool traces, automation noise, or structured request evidence that should never have been treated as a second copy of a conversation.
-I made the first job of the pipeline deliberately unambitious: find those sources, assign a stable identity, fingerprint their contents, and describe them in a manifest.
-At that stage, the system does not decide what anything means and does not create memory.
+Current sessions lived in an application database, older sessions existed as line-oriented exports, and documents appeared in several review locations.
+Some records were real dialogue; others were tool traces, automation noise, or structured request evidence that should not become a second copy of a conversation.
+I made the first job deliberately unambitious: find each source, assign a stable identity, fingerprint it, and record it in a manifest.
+At that stage, the system does not decide what anything means or create memory.

 That separation matters because raw authority, manifest records, review candidates, durable knowledge, and retrieval indexes solve different problems: